kernelwernel/llarm/README.md

 # Technical features
+CHARM has the goal of emulating pretty much everything about the ARM architecture up to v(something):
 - 26-bit architecture compatibility
 - Thumb, Thumb2 and Jazelle compatibility (WIP)
 - MMU and MPU support (WIP)